Chevrolet Equinox Performance

 - "On the road the Equinox performs admirably.
 It may not be the fastest or best handling of the five SUVs that we tested.
 But it has plenty of power to get you moving when merging onto the highway and it is competent in the corners.
 That's really all you need for everyday driving." -- AutoWeek (2013)

 Acceleration and Power

-The 2014 Chevrolet Equinox comes standard with a 2.4-liter four-cylinder engine that produces 182 horsepower.
-An optional 3.6-liter V6 produces 301 horsepower.
-A six-speed automatic is the only transmission available.
-Front-wheel drive is standard and all-wheel drive is optional with both engines.
-According to the EPA, the base four-cylinder, front-wheel drive 2014 Equinox gets 22/32 mpg city/highway, which is good for an affordable compact SUV.
+The base 2015 Chevrolet Equinox has a 2.4-liter four-cylinder engine that produces 182 horsepower.
+An available 3.6-liter V6 puts out 301 horsepower.
+A six-speed automatic is standard with either engine.
+According to the EPA, base four-cylinder models get 22/32 mpg city/highway, which is good for the class.

-- "Although the four-cylinder Equinox matches the acceleration times of other compact crossovers in this price range, it doesn't feel as potent out in the real world.
-You'll have the gas pedal floored during routine merging and passing maneuvers, and this isn't very relaxing.
-In contrast, the V6 is downright impressive.
-It provides strong and smooth performance in any situation." -- Edmunds
+- "Although the four-cylinder Equinox has similar power ratings and acceleration times to other compact crossovers in this price range, it doesn't feel as potent out in the real world.
+You'll have the gas pedal floored during routine merging and passing maneuvers, and this isn't very relaxing nor advantageous for fuel economy.
+If you're looking for a more enjoyable driving experience, the V6 is definitely the choice we'd recommend." -- Edmunds

 - "But the automatic transmission is sharp and geared for a feeling of power -- you won't worry about merging into freeway traffic with this CUV." -- AutoWeek (2013)